SharpFreek/GoldJuce/README.md

 💡 Steps On How To Get Around Folders

-🏺 "Juce" Folder Has All Code For Elemental Play Website Inside.
+🏺 "Juce" Folder Has All Code For Juce Website Inside.

 ✔️ Signup For Github To Interact, Upload, Comment etc..
 With Project